Brad Arnsberg

-Bradley James Arnsberg (born August 20, 1963) is a Major League Baseball coach and a former pitcher.
+Bradley James Arnsberg (born August 20, 1963) is an American Major League Baseball coach and a former pitcher.
 He has held the role of pitching coach for the Montreal Expos, Florida Marlins, Toronto Blue Jays, and Houston Astros, and is currently with the Arizona Diamondbacks.

 Playing career

 Arnsberg graduated from high school in Medford, Oregon, and was drafted in the first round of the 1983 draft (ninth overall) out of Merced College.
 During his playing career, he played for the New York Yankees, Texas Rangers, and the Cleveland Indians.
 He made his debut on September 6, 1986, at the age of 23.
 While pitching for the Rangers, he earned the save for Nolan Ryan's 300th career win against the Milwaukee Brewers in Milwaukee on July 31, 1990 (when the Brewers played in the American League).
 He played the last game of his Major League career on April 23, 1992, and spent the next two seasons on various minor league teams before retiring.